Rupt/bailed-statistics/README.md

   -points POINTS POINTS POINTS
                         (start, stop, count) to linearly space points; for `invert'.
-  -ntoys NTOYS          Number of `toys' to simulate.
+  -ntoys NTOYS          Number of toys to simulate.
   -seed SEED            Random seed in [0, 2**16); make yours unique.
 If None,
                         use a mix of time and process id.
   -nbatch NBATCH        Batch size for toys.
 Reduce to cut memory usage.